 Borrow 10 shares of Tesla from your broker.
-Most online trading accounts have automated the process and will provide you the option to borrow shares.
+Most online trading accounts have automated the process and will provide you with the option to borrow shares.
 Your potential losses will be limited by the amount you borrow.
 If the price rises, you may have the option to post additional collateral.
 If you do not cover the position, the broker will sell the shares to cover the losses.

 - Sell the Shares

 Immediately sell the shares on the market for $200 a share and the $2000 will be credited to your account.
-This action will actually be performed automatically when you enter into a short position, and appear seamless to the investor.
+This action will actually be performed automatically when you enter into a short position and appear seamless to the investor.

 - Repurchase the Shares

-The price of Tesla shares have fallen to $150.
+The price of Tesla shares has fallen to $150.
 You will buy the 10 shares in the market at $150 and return them to the broker.
 This is called covering your short position.
 The difference in your account is your profit – $500 minus the interest paid.
 What if the price rises?
 Short sellers also use stop orders to minimize potential losses by selling the shares should they reach a certain predetermined price.

 Speculating vs Hedging

 Remember, speculators are risk takers, and sometimes called gamblers because they do not own the underlying assets they are investing in.
 Tesla, for example, buys batteries to run electric cars.
 Let’s say it has bought 2 million worth of batteries at X price.
 Tesla also could sell short 2 million batteries at X price to hedge against the potential loss from a change in battery prices.
 James Chanos shorts the same batteries for X price.
 What is the difference between the two trades?
 Tesla owns the underlying assets.
-Tesla is a risk manager, or hedger, whereas Chains is a risk taker, or speculator.
+Tesla is a risk manager, or hedger, whereas Chains is a risk taker or speculator.